SimonCoste/SimonCoste.github.io/posts/score_matching.md

 $$ \ell(\theta) =\frac{1}{n}\sum_{t \in \{t_0, \dots, t_N\}} w(t)\sum_{i=1}^n |s_{\theta}(t, x_t^i)|^2 + 2 \nabla\cdot(s_{\theta}(t, x_t^i))$$
 which looks computable… except it's not ideal.
 Suppose we perform a gradient descent on $\theta$ to find the optimal $\theta$ for time $t$.
 Then at each gradient descent step, we need to evaluate $s_{\theta}$ as well as its divergence; *and then* compute the gradient in $\theta$ of the divergence in $x$, in other words to compute $\nabla_\theta \nabla_x \cdot s_\theta$.
 In high dimension, this can be too costly.

-## Noisy samples: denoising score matching and Tweedie's formula
+## Tweedie's formula for denoising

 ### Denoising Score Matching